akasohaill/scoopydoo/README.md

 # Scooby.com App

 ## Overview
-The Dog Breeds App is a user-friendly web application that allows users to explore various dog breeds, view their details, and search for specific breeds.
+The Dog Breeds App is a user-friendly web application that allows users to explore various dog breeds, and view their details for specific breeds.
 The app provides an interactive interface where users can click on a breed to see detailed information, including images, weights, heights, and more.

 ## Setup Instructions